 Berries are highly nutritious and contain low starch and sugars.

-A half-cup of blueberry provides 11 grams of carbs.
+- A half-cup of blueberry provides 11 grams of carbs.

 For a delicious snack, combine a half cup of berries with two tablespoons of any heavy whipping cream.

-23. Tuna Salad
+23. Tuna salad

 85 grams of canned tuna contains zero carbs and over 20 grams of proteins.

 To make a tuna salad snack:

-- Combine 85 grams of canned tuna with a quarter cup of mayonnaise;
+- Combine 85 grams of canned tuna with a quarter cup of mayonnaise

 An egg contains less than one gram of starch.